 As the brain changes over time to adapt to an ever-increasing exposure to drugs, alcohol or behaviour, the brain’s reward system shifts from positive reinforcement motivation to negative reinforcement motivation.
 At this point, the addicted brain prioritises the drug or behaviour above basic human needs, such as love, connection, shelter and even food 2

-Even when a person manages to stop taking drugs and detoxes, the changes to the brain are long-lasting and remain.
-These changes are what drive a person to experience frequent relapses in their disease.
+Even when a person manages to stop taking drugs and detox, the changes to the brain are long-lasting and remain.
+These changes drive a person to experience frequent relapses in their disease.

 The key to long-lasting recovery is change.
 A person must make profound changes to their life, coping mechanisms, thought processes and behaviour to avoid addiction relapse.